movementlabsxyz/MIP/MIP/mip-34/README.md

 The correctness of the mechanism relies on a few trust assumptions.

 **Byzantine assumption**.
 We assume that at most $f$ of the total $n=3f+1$ (L2) validators can be malicious.
-This implies that if more than $2f +1$ attest :white_check_mark: for a new block, at least $f + 1$ honest validators have attested :white_check_mark:, so at least one honest validator has :white_check_mark: $B'$ and $B'$ is valid.
-Thus, we request that >$\frac{2}{3}n$ (super-majority)  validators have :white_check_mark: $B'$ to validate $B'$.
+This implies that if more than $2f +1$ attest for a new block, at least $f + 1$ honest validators have attested, so at least one honest validator has attested to $B'$.
+Thus, we request that >$\frac{2}{3}n$ (super-majority)  validators have attest for $B'$.

 **Postconfirmations**.
 We assume that the contract that validates the proof of super-majority is correct (there are no bugs in the implementation of the contract).
-As a result, when the staking contract verification step is confirmed on L1 (L1-finality), the super-majority proof verification is L1-secure.
+As a result, when the contract verification step is confirmed on L1 (L1-finality), the super-majority proof verification is L1-secure.

-Combining the two results above we have: confirmation (L1 contract) that >2/3 of validators have attested :white_check_mark: and if >2/3 have attested :white_check_mark: then $B'$ is valid.
-So overall, if the >2/3 super-majority is verified by the staking contract, $B'$ is valid.
+Combining the two results above we have: confirmation (L1 contract) that >2/3 of validators have attested to a certain superBlock and if >2/3 have attested then $B'$ is valid.
+So overall, if the >2/3 super-majority is verified by the L1 contract, $B'$ is valid.

+**Fastconfirmation**.
+The same applies as for Postconfirmations.

-**fastconfirmation** The L2 validators also publish the proofs to a DA layer and once the proof is available it cannot be tampered with.
+In addition the L2 validators also publish the proofs to a DA layer and once the proof is available it cannot be tampered with.
 Thus, we can provide some guarantees about the irreversibility of transactions when the availability certificate (of the fastconfirmation certificate) is delivered, and before the actual proof is verified on L1.
 If validators misbehave, they _will_ be slashed on L1, which provides strong incentives for validators not to act malicious.

 This is conditional to:

 - ensuring that the validators send the same proof to the L1 staking contract and to the DA.
 - validators cannot exit too early (not before the proof they are committed to are confirmed on L1).

-### Performance

-There are several aspects that can impact performance and should be properly addressed:

-- time to collect the super-majority votes
-- time to get an availability certificate for the super-majority proof
-- number and size of messages and transactions, specifically containing the signatures

-## Detailed plan and implementation

-A detailed plan should be proposed addressing the implementation of the different components, and ideally MIPs to capture the requirements for each component.

-- **validators network**: how they communicate and build the _super-majority proof_.
-- **fastconfirmation**: communication of the super-majority proof to the DA.
-Validators should certificate in the order of seconds to provide confirmation guarantees in the order of seconds.
-- **postconfirmation**: L1 validation contract, how it verifies the super-majority proof and if and how there is interaction with the DA layer.
-- **staking**: what crypto-coin is used for staking, safeguards to prevent validators from exiting too early etc

 ## Optimizations

 There are several aspects that could be optimized and refined:

 - **super-majority proof**: it can be a list of votes, but could also be a zk-proof (more compact).
-The suer-majority proof is not a proof of correct execution (as in zkVM) but simply of super-majority and this is cheaper to compute.
+The super-majority proof is not a proof of correct execution (as in zkVM) but simply of super-majority and this is cheaper to compute.
 - **signatures aggregation**: we want to avoid sending large transactions to the L1 as it increases operational costs.
 How to aggregate signatures to send more compact messages/transactions?
 - **delegation/weighted stakes**: a mechanism for validators to delegate their voting power to other validators.
 Ability for validators to stake different amounts (and use weighted stakes super-majority).
 - **commit to a sequence of L2Blocks**.
 The fastconfirmation certificate could be per block.
-However, on L1 we may want to commit to a sequence of blocks.
+However, on L1 we want to commit to a sequence of blocks (a superBlock).
 This can be done by committing to the state root of the last block in the sequence or more complicated approaches using Merkle roots.
 - **involvement of DA layer**.
 Validators sent their votes or commitments to a DA layer off-L1.
 This ensures that votes remain available and can be used for potential slashing.
 This step should take O(1) second if we use a fast reliable mempool.

 ## Errata